Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Though you liked the bloke," the Doctor said, both shocked and delighted.

-Jack tried to hide his smirk at how utterly thrilled the Doctor looked at this new bit of fact.
+Jack tried to hide his smirk at how thrilled the Doctor looked at this new bit of fact.
 "Anything else?"

 "Found the origin of the crystal," Rose grinned.
 "S'a lovely story.
-They call the crystal 'Aithusa's daughter' because a meteorite apparently collided with the third moon and sent a huge chunk flying at the mountain to the north.
+They call the crystal 'Aithusa's daughter' because a meteorite collided with the third moon and sent a huge chunk flying at the mountain to the north.
 It cracked open the earth and set loose the crystal."

 "Ooh, it broke off from a crystalline geological formation!" the Doctor exclaimed excitedly.
 "Reckon they'd lead me to it and let me sonic it?"